• two guests sitting in relaxation lounge

 Doreen Young

-For as long as I can remember, I have been deeply drawn to supporting others through life’s most profound transitions.
-My journey began with a personal experience that showed me the profound beauty and challenges of end-of-life care.
-That experience ignited a passion to walk alongside others during this sacred time.
+For as long as she can remember, Doreen has been deeply drawn to supporting others through life’s most profound transitions.
+Her journey began with a personal experience that revealed both the beauty and challenges of end-of-life care.
+That moment sparked a passion in her to walk alongside others during this sacred time.

-With years of hands-on experience and training, I have developed a compassionate approach that integrates practical guidance with heartfelt empathy.
-I believe in honoring each individual’s journey, creating a space where they feel seen, heard, and supported.
-My background in these fields has equipped me to provide not just physical and logistical care but also emotional and spiritual support for individuals and their loved ones.
+Through years of hands-on experience and formal training, Doreen has cultivated a compassionate approach that combines practical support with deep empathy.
+She is committed to honoring each individual’s unique journey by creating a space where they feel seen, heard, and supported.
+Her background equips her to provide not only logistical and physical care but also emotional and spiritual guidance to individuals and their loved ones.

-Doreen believes that the best way to be authentic in life is to talk about death.
-By exploring our feelings around how we want our death to be, we can truly embrace how we want to live.
-By bravely accepting these hard conversations, we can authentically live our lives.
+Doreen believes that the most authentic way to live is to talk about death.
+By exploring how we want our death to be, we can more fully embrace how we want to live.
+Through bravely engaging in these difficult conversations, we can live our lives more authentically.

-In offering this retreat, my hope is to share the insights and tools I’ve gathered to help you approach end-of-life care with courage and compassion.
-Whether you are a caregiver, a professional in the field, or someone preparing to support a loved one, this retreat is designed to nurture and empower you.
-Together, we will explore ways to bring peace, presence, and connection to one of life’s most meaningful chapters.
+With this retreat, Doreen hopes to share the wisdom and tools she has gathered to help others approach end-of-life care with courage and compassion.
+Whether attendees are caregivers, professionals in the field, or individuals preparing to support a loved one, this retreat is designed to nurture and empower.
+Together, participants will explore ways to bring peace, presence, and connection to one of life’s most meaningful chapters.

-When I’m not guiding others through this work, I find solace in hiking, skiing and reading, which reminds me of the preciousness of life and the importance of being present in each moment.
-I look forward to meeting you and holding space for your journey.
+When she is not guiding others through this work, Doreen finds solace in hiking, skiing, and reading—practices that remind her of the preciousness of life and the importance of being present in each moment.
+She looks forward to meeting others on this journey and holding space for their stories.